Dipeshgithub1/100xdevs-cohort-2.0-harkiratSingh/README.md

 5. All the projects and their solutions given on the cohort.

 The repo is made on weekly basis as the cohort progresses.
-Feel free to access the repo and use it for your own learning.
+Feel free to access the repo and use it for your own learning...